 Uses a 3-layer fabric design that keeps the elements from damaging the trailer underneath.
 Adjustable tension panels on the front and rear keep the covers secure during high winds.
-Multiple zippered panels allow access to the RV doors and engine area.
+Multiple zippered panels.

 Certain corners can tear on sharp trailer edges in high winds.